krngrvr09/auto-wall-text/readme.md

-The beasic idea behind this project, is to, flash words, as you type them in your backgound.
-This happens in a vary sen-ish and minimalistic way.
+The basic idea behind this project, is to, flash words(they fade-in and fade-out, to be specific), as you type them, in your backgound.
+This happens in a vary zen-ish and minimalistic way.
 Please clone, in order to experience it your self.
 If you'd like to contribute, please, fork.